DIGIIND-Healthcare/bahmni-docker/README.md

 1. `yarn install`
 2. `yarn ci` (will internally trigger grunt)
 3. If build is successful, the `dist` folder has the set of files to be deployed in Apache (or in Vagrant).

+Once successfully built and you have made changes in .env and docker-compose.yml as mentioned above, then now you can restart it and see the changes being reflected.

+`docker-compose up -d bahmni-web`  # it has to be done from inside bahmni-docker/bahmni-lite folder

+I see that changes in html or javascript files are being reflected without re-compiling bahmni-apps, may be those being pulled directly at runtime and not part of build.

 #### Docker (Hot Deploy)
+> it's again instruction provided above in this wiki

-1. If you are using Bahmni Docker, then you can hot deploy your app by following these steps: [Bahmni Web Configurations Docker (Wiki)](https://bahmni.atlassian.net/wiki/spaces/BAH/pages/3117449349/Bahmni-Web+Configurations+docker)
+> 1. If you are using Bahmni Docker, then you can hot deploy your app by following these steps: [Bahmni Web Configurations Docker (Wiki)](https://bahmni.atlassian.net/wiki/spaces/BAH/pages/3117449349/Bahmni-Web+Configurations+docker)

 ### Configuration page